Skip to main content

 We publish reports that includes the data recorded where levels of NO2 have exceeded legal limits.
 These reports are linked from the more information section below.

-We will publish a 2023 update to our Air Quality Plan and will consult on proposals for action at two further locations on the motorway and trunk road network.
+We intend to publish an update to our Air Quality Plan and will consult on proposals for action at two further locations on the motorway and trunk road network.

-We are considering what other measures might help us to ensure sustained compliance with NO2 limits.
+We are also considering whether other measures might help us to ensure sustained compliance with N02 limits.

 Introducing 50mph speed limits in other areas